alennalin3-cu/student-satisfaction/README.md

 ## Limitations
 - Rankings and metrics may change year to year.
 - Data accuracy depends on the original public sources.
-- This dataset does not include proprietary or paywalled information.
+- This dataset does not include proprietary or paywalled information; data uploaded to GitHub omits premium information only available to paid US News subscribers.

 ## License
 This dataset is shared for educational and non-commercial use.